 Yet, the WHO warns that in ten years there will be a shortfall of 18 million health workers.
 Already today more than 400 million people lack access to basic health services.
 Many die of diseases that could have been prevented.
 Hence, a major task today is bringing medicine and simple health care advice to every corner of countries that sometimes lack basic infrastructure.

 Community Health Workers do just that.
 They go from doorstep to doorstep.
 New technologies allow these non-medical professionals simple testing methods: Smartphone apps help with diagnoses, and they can be used to monitor the health status of a community.
 The tools keep improving.
 But innovations cannot reach areas where they are most needed without Community Health Workers walking the last mile.
 In other words: The power to improve Global Health is in their hands.
 “Yet the world continues to underestimate their capabilities and contributions”, argues health professional Maha Barakat.
 Only recently have states come to understand that.

-This project sheds light on these key players in Global Health, by reporting on the daily lives of frontline health workers in remote communities in two countries.
+This project sheds light on these key players in Global Health, by reporting on the daily lives of frontline health workers in remote communities.
 What training do they receive?
 What challenges do they face – from outside and inside the communities?
 And what models prove sustainable?
-The project looks at Nepal.
-There, a force of 50,000 female community health workers is the backbone of the country’s health system.
-Villagers trust them and respect them highly.
-These female health workers do not receive a salary, but some make an income by selling hygiene products, pills or bandages which they receive at a low cost.
-It has been a proven sustainable solution.
+We look at three countries.

 In Nepal, 50,000 female community health workers are the backbone of the country's health system.
 They are trusted and respected by villagers.
 Some make an income by selling hygiene products, pills or bandages which they buy at a low cost.
 But they do not receive a regular salary.
 A pilot project and some health workers aim to change that.